Live, Learn, Love.

 Our Catholic values help children to develop their social and moral ethos, as they build their sense of uniqueness and self-worth as an individual.
 We believe all children deserve the opportunity to nurture their individual talents and to achieve their true potential.
 We aim to encourage the children to develop their understanding of their local and national heritage and their role in modern Britain today.
 We encourage them to embrace all that multi-cultural Britain has to offer them and develop their understanding of the global world, within which they are a citizen of the 21st Century.
 Through our curriculum, children develop the British values of democracy, respect for the rule of law, individual liberty, mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 We give high priority to teaching the fundamentals of reading, writing and mathematics every day, to ensure that all pupils acquire the basic skills for learning and life.
-These skills are used and practised across other subjects, through planned themes.
+These skills are used and practised across other subjects, through planned units of learning.
 We teach the National Curriculum and Early Years Foundation Stage Curriculum, using a wide range of strategies.
 We give children opportunities to work on their own, in pairs and in groups.
 We value the importance of talk as a tool for learning and invest time in this.

 The children are taught a planned programme of work throughout their years in St Mary’s Catholic Primary School.
 Opportunities are planned to cater for a range of different learning styles to ensure that all children can access the curriculum and learn in a way that is best for them.
 We enhance this with planned opportunities that make up the wider school curriculum.